Vice-Chancellor’s Awards & Cambridge International Scholarships

 On behalf of the University, the Cambridge Trust is pleased to offer the Vice-Chancellor's Awards (for UK and EU students) and the Cambridge International Scholarships (for international students) for those undertaking PhD studies.

 The aim of the Vice-Chancellor's Awards and Cambridge International Scholarships is to ensure that the 250 highest ranked students, irrespective of nationality, receive full financial support to undertake research leading to a PhD.
 The Scholarships pay the University Composition Fee and a maintenance allowance sufficient for a single person.

-Applicants from countries outside the EU (classified as 'overseas' for fees purposes) who wish to start their PhDs in 2018-19 must apply by 6 December 2017.
-Applicants from the UK and EU (paying the 'home' or EU rate for the University Composition Fee) must apply by 4 January 2018.
+Applicants who wish to start their PhDs in 2018-19 must apply by 6 December 2017 or 4 January 2018, whichever deadline is appropriate for your course.
 Please see the Graduate Admissions webpage 'Application & Funding Deadlines'.